+Identified function:

-Identified Function: Pumps for small amount of liquids as they are needed in lab-on-a-chip devices and in microchemical reactors.
+Pumps for small amount of liquids as they are needed in lab-on-a-chip devices and in microchemical reactors.

+Biologized question:

-Biologized Question: How does nature move fluids?
+How does Nature move fluids?

+Nature's best practices:

-Nature's Best Practices: Rutilaria philipinnarum is a fossil colonial diatom thought to have lived in inshore marine waters (Crawford, pers. comm.
+Rutilaria philipinnarum is a fossil colonial diatom thought to have lived in inshore marine waters (CRAWFORD pers. comm.
 2008).
 In this species, the single diatoms connect by linking spines and by a complex siliceous structure termed the periplekton.
 These linking structures on the one hand keep the cells together, but on the other hand also keep distance between the cells.
 The shape of the spines allows expansion of the chain to a certain maximum distance and compression to a minimum distance, in which case there is still some fluid between the cells.
-The links allow movement of single cells in the chain against or from each other in a rather one-dimensional way (Gebeshuber and Crawford, 2006).
+The links allow movement of single cells in the chain against or from each other in a rather one-dimensional way [34].
 Such elaborated linking mechanisms, inspired the question what would happen to such a diatom colony when subjected to water flow.
-Computer simulations published by Srajer, Majlis and Gebeshuber in 2009 suggest that a diatom colony subjected to water flow exhibits some kind of oscillatory movement.
+Computer simulations performed by Srajer and Gebeshuber suggest that a diatom colony subjected to water flow exhibits some kind of oscillatory movement.
 This movement might facilitate nutrient uptake of a diatom colony.
-The inspiring organisms for the computer simulation study are Rutilaria grevilleana and Rutilaria philipinnarum (Srajer, Majlis and Gebeshuber, 2009).
-Oscillatory movement increases the advective diffusion through the surface of the diatoms and therefore increases nutrient supply in a homogeneous nutrient solution (Pahlow, Riebesell and Wolf-Gladrow, 1997).
+The inspiring organisms for the computer simulation study are Rutilaria grevilleana and Rutilaria philipinnarum [35].
+Oscillatory movement increases the advective diffusion through the surface of the diatoms and therefore increases nutrient supply in a homogeneous nutrient solution [39].

-Generated Product Ideas: Generated product ideas comprise the development of micro- and nanopumps for labon-a-chip applications and emerging technologies.
+Generated product ideas comprise the development of micropumps for lab-on-a-chip applications.

 3.3.
-Novel Dry and Wet Adhesives and Lubricants
+Novel dry and wet adhesives and lubricants

+Identified functions:

-Identified Functions: Various types of adhesion (wet, dry, reversible, switchable, selective, underwater) and lubrication (wet, dry).
+Adhesion (wet, dry, reversible, switchable, selective), lubrication (wet, dry).

+Biologized questions:

-Biologized Questions: How does nature prevent wear?
-How dies nature reversibly adhere to structures?
+How does Nature prevent wear?

+How dies Nature reversibly adhere to structures?

+Nature's best practices:

-Nature's Best Practices: Articular cartilage, the bioactive surface on synovial joints (like the hip, the knee, the elbow, the fingers, the shoulder or the ankle) has a very small friction coefficient.
-Some groups report friction coefficients for normal synovial joints as low as 0.001 (Linn, 1967; McCutchen, 1959; Unsworth, Dowson and Wright, 1975).
+Articular cartilage, the bioactive surface on synovial joints (like the hip, the knee, the elbow, the fingers, the shoulder or the ankle) has a very small friction coefficient.
+Some groups report friction coefficients for normal synovial joints as low as 0.001 [40][41][42].
 Identifying the mechanisms responsible for the low friction in synovial joints has been an area of ongoing research for decades.
-Furey lists more than 30 theories that have been proposed to explain the mechanisms of joint lubrication (Furey, 2000).
-In summary, articular cartilage provides an efficient load-bearing surface for synovial joints that is capable of functioning for the lifetime of an individual.
+Furey lists more than 30 theories that have been proposed to explain the mechanisms of joint lubrication [43].
+In summary, articular cartilage provides an efficient loadbearing surface for synovial joints that is capable of functioning for the lifetime of an individual.

-Generated Product Ideas: Generated product ideas comprise improved hip, shoulder and knee implants, as well as improved lubrication strategies in various further cases where moveable hard parts have to be interconnected.
+Generated product ideas comprise improved lubrication strategies in cases where moveable hard parts have to be interconnected.

 3.4.
-Functional Material with Crack Redirecting Properties
+Functional material with crack redirecting properties

+Identified functions: Fracture control, crack redirection

+Biologized question:

-Identified Functions: Fracture control, crack redirection Biologized Question: How does nature tailor-shape wear particles and thereby protect viable parts?
+How does Nature tailor-shape wear particles and thereby protect viable parts?

+Nature's best practices:

-Nature's Best Practices: The horse hoof is a system that can tailor the shape of its wear particles.
-Hoof is an excellent example for a tough natural material that increases the energy required for tearing by diverting cracks away from their preferred directions of propagation.
+The horse hoof is a system that can tailored the shape of its wear particles.
+Hoof is an excellent example for a tough natural materials that increases the energy required for tearing by diverting cracks away from their preferred directions of propagation.
 Macroscopic wear particles from horse hoofs are more often than not of rectangular shape.
 A horse's hoof is difficult to split vertically.
-In the hoof, the keratin is arranged in an ordered three-dimensional array such that a crack initiated by a vertical cut will turn and split the material at right angles to the vertical direction (Kasapi and Goslin, 1997; Kasapi and Goslin, 1999).
+In the hoof, the keratin is arranged in an ordered three-dimensional array such that a crack initiated by a vertical cut will turn and split the material at right angles to the vertical direction [12][13].